hanzopgp/SmartCars/README.md

 - Blue cars are the normal cars.
 - Yellow cars are the child of the best cars.

-## How to use :

-- git clone this repository
-- Put **index.html** in your browser
-- Use 'P' to pause the simulation
-- Settings are currently at the top of **sketch.js**

 ## Links :

 - https://p5js.org/
 - https://en.wikipedia.org/wiki/Genetic_algorithm

-## Current TODO :

-//Add time remaning as a factor for cars fitness
-//Add magnitude as part of DNA
-//Change graphics
-//Mutation rate should decrease when the car finds the finishline ?